llsnpy/marketplace/README.md

 # marketplace

-  Приложение представляет из себя торговую площадку (like steam).

-  Приложение имеет 3 роли пользователей.

-  Явные роли:
-  1) Holder (владелец площадки, login - holder, password - holder). Может быть только один.
-Может просматривать все GAME, BUYER, DEVELOPER. Может удалять GAME. Сортиро- вать все списки. Имеет возможность производить сортировки по количеству денег, по рейтингу, по стоимости. (В планах: может выбирать продажи конкретного разработчика, покупки конкретного покупателя, продажи игр).

-  2) Developer (разработчик, login - easports, password - admin). Может разрабатывать и обновлять игры. Устанавливать цену, менять цену. Объявлять скидки и скидочную цены.
-(В планах: может сортировать свои игры и удалять их).

-  3) Buyer (покупатель, login - buyer, password - buyer). Может покупать игры, просматривать информацию об игре. Имеет возможность пополнения баланса. (В планах: сортировать список игр по алфавиту либо цене. Может просматривать список разработчиков и сортировать его по алфавиту либо рейтингу).

-  Непосредственно сами игры (GAME), имеют свой жанр и цену. Цена игры при покупке зависит от того, установлена ли на нее скидка в настоящий момент.

-  У каждого Developer'а есть свой рейтинг (стартовая разная), в дальнейшем может только уве- личиваться. Увеличение репутации на 1 пункт происходит за счет покупки игры разработчика.
+  The application is a trading platform (like steam).

+  The application has 3 user roles.

+  1) Holder (site owner, login - holder, password - holder).
+There can be only one.
+Can view all GAME, BUYER, DEVELOPER.
+Can remove GAME.
+Sort all lists.
+It has the ability to sort by the amount of money, by rating, by cost.
+(In plans: can choose sales of a specific developer, purchases of a specific buyer, sales of games).

+  2) Developer (developer, login - easports, password - admin).
+Can develop and update games.
+Set the price, change the price.
+Announce discounts and discount prices.
+(In plans: can sort his games and delete them).

+  3) Buyer (buyer, login - buyer, password - buyer).
+Can buy games, view information about the game.
+It has the ability to replenish the balance.
+(In plans: sort the list of games alphabetically or by price.
+Can view the list of developers and sort it alphabetically or rating).

+  The games themselves (GAME) have their own genre and price.
+The purchase price of the game depends on whether a discount is currently set for it.

+  Each Developer has its own rating (starting different), in the future it can only increase personalize.
+An increase in reputation by 1 point is due to the purchase of the developer's game.

-## База данных
+## database
   postgreSQL
   ![db](https://user-images.githubusercontent.com/74912074/146962556-09fa3f53-3aad-4e06-ac38-63aa9d5cd1ba.png)

-## Технологии, библиотеги и паттерны проектирования:
+## Technologies, libraries and design patterns:
   а) Command
   б) DAO
   в) Singleton